 grants or subsidised / free training.

-help with her start up advertising costs from Tewkesbury council.
-Not a massive amount but certainly helped
+with her start up advertising costs from Tewkesbury council.
+Not a massive amount but certainly helped with

 There’s no doubt in our minds that setting up and running your own dog groomer business is without